dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Lation square generation
 - Compass needs to be updated in real time when it is moved

-*Working
-- Display visualization and configure display type correctly
+- Naming conventions: .locations, .snapshot, .tests, etc.
+- Think about tests which involve multiple locations (I can sketch out some ideas)
+- Outline the paper

+- Automatically calculate MapRect for the study

+***** Working
+- Sometimes a needle could become too thin
+- iWath emulation, watchMode, modify drawOneSide to cut off the legs

 - Implement "Run Test"
 - Implement iOS's TestManager (right now it only has a DemoManager)

-- Sometimes a needle could become too thin
-- iWath emulation
-- watchMode, modify drawOneSide to cut off the legs